sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-api-trigger/spa-run-process-api-trigger.md

     <!-- border -->![Copy Payload](13.png)

+    Add values for the input fields.
 The payload looks as below before execution of the API.
 Click **Run** to trigger the API, which would start your process.

     <!-- border -->![Run](14.png)